This post was last updated on August 17th, 2019

-If you read my post on how to spend 55 hours in Bologna, you know that I promised a vegan travel guide to this Italian city.
+If you read my post on how to spend 55 hours in Bologna, you know that I promised a vegan food guide to this Italian city.

 Italy is certainly one of the vegan-friendlier countries in Europe, and this isn’t only due to the fact that many traditional Italian dishes are already vegan.
 The vegan movement in Italy seems to be quite strong, and as Italy is a culinary paradise, all those new Italian vegans try to create great vegan versions of their favorite food.